anabramos/getnailedwithdany/README.md

 14. As a client I can delete or change an existing booking request so that my booking requests can respond to any last minute change I might have in my schedule
 15. As a client I can edit my personal details so that these are up to date in case I need to be contacted by the service provider.

+### Agile Practices

+#### Wireframes
+- All wireframes were designed with Balsamiq tool.

+#### Product Backlog & Project Board
+- I created my product backlog using [my Github Milestones](https://github.com/anabramos/getnailedwithdany/milestones), dividing story points more or less euqaly per iteration.
+This however did not translate the build up order of the project, as I had overestimated how some tasks and features are dependant from others to being build.
+- For information radiators I have made use of [my Github Projects](https://github.com/anabramos/getnailedwithdany/projects/1)